Mirror's Edge Catalyst: Plot

-Isabel lets on to Faith that Noah might still be alive, held in a compound called Kingdom.
-Upon reaching it, Faith rescues a group of Reflection scientists who were detained by K-Sec for "asking too many questions."
+Isabel lets on to Faith that Noah might still be alive and held in a compound.
+Faith rescues Reflection scientists who were detained there by K-Sec for "asking too many questions."
 The lead scientist, Aline Maera, explains that Reflection involves injecting the population with nanites that can be remote-controlled to regulate thoughts and emotions.
 Faith finds Noah who is being experimented on with prototype Reflection nanites, but is too late to prevent his death.
-Meanwhile, back at Black November HQ, the rebels are ambushed by K-Sec while moving Isabel above ground.
+Meanwhile at Black November HQ, the rebels are ambushed by K-Sec while moving Isabel above ground.
 Icarus and the rebels are injected with Reflection nanites.

-Plastic and Aline work together to engineer a virus to disable Reflection once and for all.
-In order to do this they need Gabriel Kruger's ID, which Faith secures by breaking into his apartment.
-From there she witnesses a massive explosion at The Shard, the tallest building in all of Glass.
-Faith still needs to go on top of The Shard, which contains the broadcast antenna but is now unstable, to activate the virus.
+Plastic and Aline work together to engineer a virus to completely disable Reflection.
+Faith witnesses a massive explosion at The Shard, the tallest building in all of Glass.
+Faith goes to the top of The Shard to activate the virus.
 At the top she is confronted by Gabriel who defends his decision to launch Reflection, saying the nanites are a cure designed to keep Isabel's chronic lung condition at bay, and that the project is about survival rather than control.

-They are joined by Isabel who attempts to stop the virus but is too late.
+They are joined by Isabel who fails to stop the virus.
 They fight on the helipad, and Isabel accuses Faith of leaving her behind to die, while Faith attempts to remind Isabel of who she really is.
 Gabriel Kruger appears on a helicopter and begs a hesitating Isabel to come with him.
 The Shard starts to crumble and Gabriel flies out of the tumbling helicopter.
 Faith slides to the edge of the helipad but is caught by Isabel.
-Gabriel is heard calling out for his daughter to save him, and Isabel explains to Faith that she "has to" and runs off in his direction.
-However, as the helicopter rises again and flies away, only Isabel is standing in it, with Gabriel nowhere to be seen.
+Gabriel calls out for his daughter to save him, and Isabel tells Faith that she "has to" and runs off in his direction.
+However, as the helicopter rises and flies away, only Isabel is in it, with Gabriel nowhere to be seen.

 In the aftermath, it is reported on the news that Isabel will now supersede her missing father as Kruger Security CEO.
-While there was no uprising in the population, Faith did successfully disable the Reflection launch, thus keeping people safe from Conglomerate control.
+While there was no uprising in the population, Faith did disable the Reflection launch, thus keeping people safe from Conglomerate control.